haroonattari/developerFolio/README.md

 ## Deployment 📦
-Once you have done with your setup.
-You need to put your website online!
+Once you are done with all above steps, you need to host this to your website online!
 I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this on the EASIEST WAY